dhogborg/washer-convnn/README.md

 Recorded cycles, idle ambiance and random activity to sound files.
 Labeling in [https://labelstud.io/](label-studio).

+## Network design

+Before landing in the 2d spectrum classifier a 1d version was evaluated.
+The spectrum analyzer had better result in mixed conditions, at a lower resource usage.
+Accuracy increased again when using a resnet design.

+To save memory and compute, the spectrum is halved in resolution before passing though the classifier.
+Future development will try to get the same result with a 1/4 resolution that takes more accurate averages of the spectrum before classification.

+As of writing, the network contains about 4.3m parameters, which is a wonderful overkill for it's purpose.

 ## Results

 Graph of classification over an entire cycle.